sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 The `privateKey` must have enough coins.
 Learn how to fund it on a testnet using a [faucet](./faucet).

-Then just connect it to your contract instance like this:
+Then, connect it to your contract instance like this:

 ```ts
 await instance.connect(signer);
 ```

 :::note
 `TestWallet` is just a `Signer` provided by sCrypt for testing.
-In a real production environment (Mainnet), you should use `PandaSigner`, `SensiletSigner`, `DotwalletSigner`, `TAALSigner`.
+In a real production environment (mainnet), you should use `PandaSigner`, `SensiletSigner`, `DotwalletSigner`, `TAALSigner`.
 See [here](../how-to-integrate-a-frontend/how-to-integrate-a-frontend.md) how to use them.
 :::

 ## Contract Deployment

-To deploy a smart contract, simply call its `deploy` method:
+To deploy a smart contract, call its `deploy` method, like this:

 ```ts
 // construct a new instance of `MyContract`